Best Fiber Internet Providers

-Most fiber internet options come with speeds that comfortably cover today’s internet needs.
+Most fiber-optic internet options come with speeds that comfortably cover today’s internet connection needs.
 Download speeds around 100 Mbps will make streaming a breeze, and faster speeds are great for families whose members use the internet at the same time.

 Keep in mind that upload speeds are also important, especially if you video chat, play online games, or put big files up online.

-As a general rule, fiber plans have higher upload speeds than cable, DSL, or satellite internet, but providers who advertise matched upload-download speeds probably have the best upload speeds.
+As a general rule, fiber internet plans have higher upload speeds than cable internet, DSL internet, or satellite internet, but providers who advertise matched upload-download speeds probably have the best upload speeds.

 While prices vary from provider to provider, there are a couple of benchmarks to keep in mind:

 100 Mbps plans average just under $50/mo.